OxCom/k8s-playground/README.md

     ```bash
     vagrant up
     ```
+ 2. Once cluster up you have to configure network and metrics by your own

 **NOTE**: WSL2 requires to have ``VM_PARA_PROVIDER = hyperv``, otherwise Vagrant will not be able to work with VirtualBox

 ## Links